AshciR/yeying/README.md

 # Dependencies:

 - Java 1.6 or higher is needed to use this system
-- You need to download the gs-core-1.2.jar and gs-algo-1.2.jar files in order to run
+- You need to download the gs-core-1.2.jar and gs-algo-1.2.jar files and place them within the lib folder in order to run

 The jar files are available from http://graphstream-project.org/download/